KiishiAD/kingfisher_inventory_management/README.md

 ## System Architecture

-The system follows a modular design, separating procurement, inventory, and finance workflows into distinct Django apps.
+The system follows a modular design, separating procurement, inventory, and finance workflows.
 Environment-specific settings, credentials, and deployment scripts are not included in this repository.

-The following files and directories are excluded from version control using `.gitignore`: